New Zealand shooter emotionless as victims' families address sentencing hearing | International

 New Zealand shooter emotionless as victims' families address sentencing hearing

-The man who killed 51 people at two mosques in New Zealand in 2019 looked his surviving victims and their families in the eye on Monday as they recounted the horror of a massacre which prosecutors said he carefully planned to cause maximum carnage.
+A white supremacist who killed 51 people at two mosques in New Zealand last year watched without emotion on Monday as relatives of his victims recounted the horror of a massacre which prosecutors said he carefully planned to cause maximum carnage.

-"I respect them because they are suffering as we are."
+Tarrant will be allowed to speak at some point during the hearings, although Justice Cameron Mander has powers to ensure the High Court is not used as a platform for extremist ideology.
 METICULOUS PLANNING

-The attacks prompted a global outpouring of grief as well as scrutiny, with regulations imposed on online platforms after the then 28-year-old live-streamed the mosque shootings shortly after uploading a manifesto.
-Crown prosecutor Barnaby Hawes said Tarrant told police after his arrest that he wanted to create fear among the Muslim population.
+The attacks prompted a global outpouring of grief as well as scrutiny of social media platforms after the then 28-year-old live-streamed the shootings shortly after uploading a manifesto.
+Crown prosecutor Barnaby Hawes said Tarrant told police that he wanted to create fear among the small Muslim minority in New Zealand.

-He also expressed regret for not taking more lives and revealed that he intended to burn the mosques down after the shootings, Hawes said.
+Tarrant had also expressed regret for not taking more lives and revealed that he had intended to burn down the Al Noor mosque after the shootings, Hawes said.
 "He intended to instil fear into those he described as invaders, including the Muslim population or more generally non-European immigrants," Hawes said.

 Tarrant fired "two precisely aimed shots" at three-year-old Mucaad Ibrahim who was clinging to his father's leg, Hawes said.
 Ibrahim was the youngest victim of the shootings.
 The shooter spent years purchasing high-powered firearms, researched mosque layouts by flying a drone over his primary target, and timed his attacks to maximise casualties, the prosecutor said.

-While most of Tarrant's victims were at Al Noor mosque, he attacked a second mosque before being detained en route to a third.
-Security is tight outside the court, with police dogs pacing the streets and snipers on rooftops, television footage showed.
+While most of Tarrant's victims were at Al Noor mosque, he killed seven people at a second mosque before being detained en route to a third.
+Security was tight outside the court, with police dogs pacing the streets and snipers on rooftops, television footage showed.

-With social distancing measures in place due to the coronavirus pandemic, a small public gallery is at the main court, with survivors and families of victims viewing the proceedings in seven overflow court rooms.
-Live reporting from the courtroom is banned, and other restrictions have been put in place on what the media can report.
+With social distancing measures in place due to the coronavirus pandemic, some survivors and victims' relatives had to view the proceedings in overflow court rooms.
+Live reporting from the courtroom was banned, and other restrictions were put in place on what the media could report.

-High Court judge Cameron Mander said that he had received more than 200 victim impact statements and had read them all.
-He said he would not sentence Tarrant before Thursday so that survivors and family members of victims had an opportunity to address the court.

 - READ MORE ON: